|

 truth of such a statement was a step toward freedom, and still do.
 I

+believe Jesus about the truth setting you free.
 So what has worked in granting me a greater freedom

 over these last two and a half decades?
 I think I will start with something